How to Calm Explosive Student Behaviour

 - “I can’t talk about that right now.”

-Plan B, collaborative problem solving (CPS), is the meat in Greene’s therapeutic sandwich.
+Plan B, CPS, is the meat in Greene’s therapeutic sandwich.
 It’s an approach that’s useful with anyone but especially with “explosive kids who don’t have Plan A brains—they’ll blow with Plan A.”

 Plan B or CPS comes in three compulsory steps, which must be done in order.